 The purpose of natural hazards mitigation is to reduce or eliminate long-term risk to people and property from natural hazards.
 Mesa County's original Mitigation Plan was completed in 2004 and approved by FEMA in January 2005.
-This revised plan was prepared pursuant to the requirements of the Disaster Mitigation Act of 2000 which requires a five year revision in order to achieve eligibility for the Federal Emergency Management Agency (FEMA) Flood Mitigation Assistance, Pre-Disaster Mitigation, and Hazard Mitigation Grant Programs.
+The 2004 plan was revised in 2009/2010 pursuant to the requirements of the Disaster Mitigation Act of 2000 which requires a five year revision in order to achieve eligibility for the Federal Emergency Management Agency (FEMA) Flood Mitigation Assistance, Pre-Disaster Mitigation, and Hazard Mitigation Grant Programs.
+This 2015 plan is an update to the 2010 plan.